Iboroaniekan/Iboroaniekan.github.io/posts/dc1-walkthrough.md

 *   **-O**: Checks for what operating system
 *   **-sV**: Checks for the service version

-  Then i also used nmap to run a script scan
+  Then i also used nmap to run a script scan :

+ ![Results of the Nmap scan showing services] (https://github.com/Iboroaniekan/Iboroaniekan.github.io/blob/main/assets/images/nmap%20scriptscan.png?raw=true)

-The scan showed port 80 was open, running a Drupal website.
+ Also the script scan showed that a robots.txt file was found,The scan showed port 80 was open, running a Drupal website.

+ INFORMATION DISCLOSURE:
+ server was revealing information about its version number :

 ## Step 2: Discovering vulnerabilities - Using Nikto